-"Setup" menu → Advanced setup → Sensor adjustment
+"Setup" menu \rightarrow Advanced setup \rightarrow Sensor adjustment

-Parameter Description Selection Installation direction 9 Flow in arrow directionFlow against arrow direction
+Parameter Description Selection Installation direction Set sign of flow direction to match the direction of the arrow on the sensor.
+Flow in arrow directionFlow against arrow direction

 Density adjustment

 With density adjustment, a high level of accuracy is achieved only at the point of adjustment and at the relevant density and temperature.
 However, the accuracy of a density adjustment is only ever as good as the quality of the reference measuring data provided.
 Therefore it is not a substitute for special density calibration.